Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Topic-to-Twister and Style-Transfer Tongue Twister Generation

-\paragraph{\textbf{Readability}} tongue-twisters are known for their intricate phoneme-level patterns and linguistic complexity, making them challenging to articulate correctly.
-Consequently, readability metrics can be used to indirectly measure whether or not tongue-twisters, due to their complex nature, are using more complex vocabulary in order to meet strict phonemic constraints (such as when a selected phoneme only has a few obscure words that are related to the input topic).
-We additionally present a series of automatic metrics that are more directly related to our domain of tongue-twisters, including a range of readability metrics incorporating the \textbf{Dale-Chall Readability Index} \cite{chall1995readability} (\textbf{Re-D}), \textbf{Flesch–Kincaid Readability Score} \cite{Flesh1948readability} (\textbf{Re-F}), \textbf{Gunning-Fog Index} \cite{gunning-fog} (\textbf{Re-G}) and \textbf{ARI Index} \cite{ARI_index} (\textbf{Re-A}).
+\paragraph{\textbf{Readability}} Tongue twisters are known for their intricate phoneme-level patterns and linguistic complexity, making them challenging to articulate correctly.
+Consequently, readability metrics can be used to indirectly measure whether or not tongue twisters, due to their complex nature, are using more complex vocabulary in order to meet strict phonemic constraints (such as when a selected phoneme only has a few obscure words that are related to the input topic).
+We present a range of readability metrics, incorporating the \textbf{Dale-Chall Readability Index} \cite{chall1995readability} (\textbf{Re-D}), \textbf{Flesch–Kincaid Readability Score} \cite{Flesh1948readability} (\textbf{Re-F}), \textbf{Gunning-Fog Index} \cite{gunning-fog} (\textbf{Re-G}) and \textbf{ARI Index} \cite{ARI_index} (\textbf{Re-A}).
 These comprise a series of complexity and readability metrics that relate to the necessary comprehension level of a text’s audience.
 They calculate a numerical score based on factors such as sentence length and word complexity, offering a quantitative measure of how difficult a text is to understand.
-These further complement our other metrics by analyzing linguistic complexity via means other than phonology.\footnote{All readability metrics were implemented from \url{https://pypi.org/project/py-readability-metrics/}} Additionally, extremely high scores on such metrics can likewise indicate the nonsensical nature of any particularly poor generations.
+These further complement our other metrics by analyzing linguistic complexity via means other than phonology.\footnote{All readability metrics were implemented from \url{https://pypi.org/project/py-readability-metrics/}.} Additionally, extremely high scores on such metrics can likewise indicate the nonsensical nature of any particularly poor generations.
 This is because readability metrics take into account factors such as sentence length and syllable counts, with high scores being given to indefinitely long sequences (due to the absence of sentence-final punctuation) as well as convoluted and overly complex syntactic structures and lexical choices.